Safety guidelines for Fine Arts students working from home

-Some Fine Arts activities require specific control measures, such as efficient exhaust ventilation systems that are not necessarily available at home.
+Some Fine Arts activities require specific control measures, such as personal protective equipment (PPE) or efficient exhaust ventilation systems that are not necessarily available at home.
 It is strongly discouraged to carry out activities involving or generating hazardous chemicals, such as:

-- the use of extremely corrosive chemicals, such as HF or concentrated acidic solutions and other mordents in etching processes (e.g. in printmaking, intaglio and lithography)
+- the use of extremely corrosive chemicals, such as hydrofluoric acid (HF) solutions or concentrated acidic solutions and other mordants in etching processes (e.g. in printmaking, intaglio and lithography).

-- curing procedures processed at high-temperature in specific fuel-fired or electrical kilns that can release toxic combustion products (e.g. carbon monoxide, formaldehyde, sulfoxides), and
+- curing procedures processed at high temperature in specific fuel-fired or electrical kilns that can release toxic combustion products (e.g. carbon monoxide, formaldehyde, sulfoxides).

-Solvents are the most underrated hazards used in Arts.
-They can be used as is but are also mixed with oils, resins, varnishes, inks, additives, vehicles/binders to name a few.
+Solvents are the most underestimated hazards used in the Arts.
+They can be used as is but are also mixed with oils, resins, varnishes, inks, additives, vehicles and binders, to name a few.

-- Give priority to non-aromatic solvents and generating zero (or low) Volatile Organic Compounds (VOCs).
+- Give priority to non-aromatic solvents and those generating zero (or low) Volatile Organic Compounds (VOCs)

-- Do not wash plates, tools with solvents without appropriate personal protective equipment (gloves, safety glasses).
+- Do not wash plates or tools with solvents without appropriate personal protective equipment (gloves, safety glasses).

 - Do not wash hands with solvents!

 - Avoid the use of dry pigments containing carcinogenic lead, cadmium, chromium (VI) or mercury.
-Refer to the list of pigments provided in the Pigments section below.
+Refer to the list of pigments provided in Appendix 2.

-- Give priority to non-toxic paints to reduce exposure, allergies and chemical sensitivity: zero or low-VOCs, no heavy metals, no ammonia, no formaldehyde, reduced amounts of toxins.
+- Give priority to non-toxic paints to reduce exposure, allergies and chemical sensitivity: zero or low-VOCs, no heavy metals, no ammonia, no formaldehyde, and reduced amounts of toxic compounds.

 - Consider the use of water–based paints.